 - Remove from heat and add to the hummus mixture in the food processor.
 Blend again until the sage and garlic has been incorporated.
 You may find the hummus becomes smoother and creamier thanks to the olive oil!

-- Optional: Fry the additional sage in olive oil in the same pan over medium high heat to reserve for topping.
+- Optional: Fry some extra sage leaves in olive oil in the same pan over medium high heat to reserve for topping.

 - Enjoy with your favourite veggies, whole grain crackers or pretzels!